-What do Richard Pryor, Rob Reiner, and Ronald Reagan’s daughter Maureen have in common?
-They were all guest stars on the The Partridge Family.
-The show hit the air in 1970 and quickly became a hit, transforming velour pantsuits, neck ruffles, and David Cassidy into national obsessions.
+What do Richard Pryor, Rob Reiner and Ronald Reagan’s daughter Maureen have in common?
+They were all guest stars on The Partridge Family.
+The show hit the air in 1970 and quickly became a hit, transforming velour pantsuits, neck ruffles and David Cassidy into national obsessions.

-Today marks The Partridge Family’s 45th anniversary, and to celebrate it, we're offering up some fun facts that may surprise you.
+To celebrate the 1970s staple, we're offering up some fun facts that may surprise you:

-1. Shirley Jones could’ve been Carol Brady instead of Shirley Partridge.
+Jones could’ve been Carol Brady instead of Shirley Partridge

-Shirley Jones has had a bit of a magical career.
-Her very first audition put her in front of Broadway legends Richard Rodgers and Oscar Hammerstein within an hour, and cast in the chorus of South Pacific that same day.
+Jones has had a bit of a magical career.
+Her very first audition put her in front of Broadway legends Richard Rodgers and Oscar Hammerstein and was cast in the chorus of South Pacific that same day.
 Within a year, she was starring in the movie version of Oklahoma!.
 She became a big star, initially known for ingénue roles in musicals, but then showed off her dramatic chops by winning an Oscar for Elmer Gantry.

-By 1970, Jones was raising three boys with husband Jack Cassidy, was interested in doing a steady TV series.
+By 1970, Jones was raising three boys with husband Jack Cassidy and was interested in doing a steady TV series.
 She was offered the role of Carol Brady on another new series scheduled for that fall called The Brady Bunch.
-She turned it down, saying she didn’t want to spend all of of her scenes in the kitchen making sandwiches.
-(Clearly they hadn’t planned the three-parter Hawaii episode yet.)
+She turned it down, saying she didn’t want to spend all of her scenes in the kitchen making sandwiches.
 Instead, she took the role of Shirley Partridge, who quits her job as a bank teller to join her kids’ singing group and guide them through superstardom.

 While the show was a hit and record sales were topping the charts, the cast wasn’t getting any richer.
-Most egregious was the exploitation of David Cassidy, who had become a teen idol and superstar.
-He was selling out stadiums and getting mobbed by fans everywhere he went, so beloved by teenage girls that going out in public was hazardous.
-He would come home to find naked women in his house, or camping out in his car.
+Most egregious was the exploitation of Cassidy, who had become a teen idol and superstar.
+He was selling out stadiums and getting mobbed by fans everywhere he went.
+He would come home to find naked women in his house or camping out in his car.
 Products featuring his likeness were everywhere.
 Companies were making a fortune off of his image, and his contract didn’t require them to pay him any royalties or even ask his permission.
 Girls who paid money to join the David Cassidy fan club had no idea that their allowances were lining the pockets of people he didn't know or authorize to use his name.
-Lunch boxes, t-shirts, posters, board games, and everything else you can think of were plastered with his face, but he was earning a flat salary of $600 a week.
+Lunch boxes, t-shirts, posters, board games and everything else you can think of were plastered with his face, but he was earning a flat salary of $600 a week.

 He was only able to change the terms of his contract when his manager realized that he’d been under 18 when he signed.
 Oops!
 She was finally able to renegotiate and give him a piece of the action as well as a new weekly salary reflective of his star status.